wheredoesyourmindgo/nushu-vscode-theme/README.md

 ### Variable Font Goodness

 If you are using a variable font with VSCode consider using `"editor.fontVariations": true`.
-Below is a code snippet that utilizes another extension to switch font weights out based on light/dark theme settings.
+Below is a code snippet that utilizes another extension called [Settings on Theme Switch](https://marketplace.visualstudio.com/items?itemName=wheredoesyourmindgo.vscode-settings-on-theme-switch) to switch font weights out based on light/dark theme settings.

 ```json
 {